i-doit/knowledge-base/docs/en/installation/manual-installation/setup.md

 [![Database configuration](../../assets/images/en/installation/manual-installation/setup/3-setup.png)](../../assets/images/en/installation/manual-installation/setup/3-setup.png)

-- **Connection settings**
+- ==Connection settings==
-    - **Host:** Generally the host itself, so localhost or 127.0.0.1
+    - ==Host:== Generally the host itself, so localhost or 127.0.0.1
-    - **Port:** Generally the default port of MySQL/MariaDB, so 3306
+    - ==Port:== Generally the default port of MySQL/MariaDB, so 3306
-    - **Username:** User name of the database system user, usually root
+    - ==Username:== User name of the database system user, usually root
-    - **Password:** Password of the user
+    - ==Password:== Password of the user
-- **MySQL user settings**
+- ==MySQL user settings==
-    - **Username:** User name of the i-doit databases owner, usually idoit
+    - ==Username:== User name of the i-doit databases owner, usually idoit
-    - **Password:** Password of the user
+    - ==Password:== Password of the user
-- **Database settings**
+- ==Database settings==
-    - **System Database Name:** Name of the system database, usually idoit_system
+    - ==System Database Name:== Name of the system database, usually idoit_system
-    - **Mandator Database Name:** Name of the database for the first tenant, usually idoit_data
+    - ==Mandator Database Name:== Name of the database for the first tenant, usually idoit_data
-    - **Mandator title:** Title of the tenant, usually the name of the organization that is focused on
+    - ==Mandator title:== Title of the tenant, usually the name of the organization that is focused on
-    - **Start value for object/configuration item IDs:** Normally 1
+    - ==Start value for object/configuration item IDs:== Normally 1

 !!! tip "Unix Socket vs. Network Port"

     PHP is able to connect to MariaDB/MySQL in two ways: For one thing, per Unix Socket, and secondly via TCP/IP.
 For performance reasons we recommend using the Unix Socket.
-The use of the Unix Socket is enforced by entering the **localhost** value in the above mentioned host configuration.
-Other specifications (**127.0.0.1**, FQDN or the like) result in the use of TCP/IP.
+The use of the Unix Socket is enforced by entering the ==localhost== value in the above mentioned host configuration.
+Other specifications (==127.0.0.1==, FQDN or the like) result in the use of TCP/IP.

     Usually, MariaDB/MySQL opens a Unix Socket when a service is started.
-In the **socket** settings you specify the path, an example under [Debian GNU/Linux](/pages/viewpage.action?pageId=36864037) is **/var/run/mysqld/mysqld.sock**.
+In the ==socket== settings you specify the path, an example under [Debian GNU/Linux](/pages/viewpage.action?pageId=36864037) is `/var/run/mysqld/mysqld.sock`.
 This value has to be known to PHP so that i-doit can establish a connection to MariaDB/MySQL.

-    The corresponding PHP setting is **mysqli.default_socket**.
-When you have followed the installation instructions, you can supplement the created PHP configuration file by this setting, for example, **mysqli.default_socket = /var/run/mysqld/mysqld.sock**.
+    The corresponding PHP setting is `mysqli.default_socket`.
+When you have followed the installation instructions, you can supplement the created PHP configuration file by this setting, for example, `mysqli.default_socket = /var/run/mysqld/mysqld.sock`.

     Subsequent changes to the PHP settings will only become effective when the Apache Webserver service is restarted.
 Example for Debian GNU/Linux: `sudo systemctl reload apache2.service`